mainmatter/mainmatter.com/src/posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 In order to improve planning on the micro level, it is essential to conduct thorough preparation.
-I will present four key techniques that are essential for effective preparation of tasks and that simplabs has been practicing successfully for years.
+I will present four key techniques that are essential for effective preparation of tasks and that Mainmatter has been practicing successfully for years.

 ### 1. The source of tasks